babsey/nest-desktop-docs/online-services/jupyter-jsc.rst

    .. grid-item::
       :columns: 4

-      Step 3a: Configure your lab
+      | 3a.
+Configure your lab

       Name your lab, select the latest version of JupyterLab and then select a system: JURECA.